Govepitr/TeamProfileGenerator/README.md

   ![demo](./src/demo.gif)

-  :movie_camera: For the full functionality, please click the [link](./src/Profile.webm)
+  :movie_camera: For the full functionality, please click the [link](./src/Profile.webm) to download(it works best in VLC)

   ## Table of Contents